Cheesecloth was originally used to drain and wrap curds during the cheese making process.

-Most commonly used for food use is as a way to squeeze whey from cheese curds, allowing for the curds to be shaped into blocks of cheese.
+Most commonly used for food, as a way to squeeze whey from cheese curds, allowing the curds to be shaped into blocks of cheese.

 Cheesecloth can be found in most grocery stores, hardware stores, and kitchen stores.

-It comes in different grades which will differentiate the kind of weave depending on whether it is thicker or thinner.
+It comes in different grades, each with a certain weave making it thicker or thinner.

-A grade 10 for example will be thin with about 12X20 threads per square inch, and a grade 40 or 50 will be a midweight, which is thicker and more durable.
+A grade 10 for example will be thin with about 12X20 threads per square inch, grade 40 or 50 will be a midweight, thicker and more durable.

 Here are a list of things I recommend you can use as cheesecloth substitutes when you don’t have the real thing to hand:

-- Paper Towels – Be careful not to use cheap paper towels that will dissolve and disintegrate when it gets wet.
-Try and use a brand that will keep its shape and integrity.
+- Paper Towels – Be careful not to use cheap paper towels that will dissolve and disintegrate when wet.
+Use a brand that will maintain its shape and integrity.